catalyst-cloud/catalystcloud-docs/source/images/sharing-images.rst

  when connected to the target.
 Ensure you are connected to the correct project when issuing these commands.

-After :ref:`sourcing an openRC file<source-rc-file>` for the project that houses the image you want to share, we will call this the **source project** going forward, we then need to find the UUID of the image we want to share.
+After :ref:`sourcing an OpenRC file<source-rc-file>` for the project that houses the image you want to share, we will call this the **source project** going forward, we then need to find the UUID of the image we want to share.